 - How to Apply: Hunters can apply online at GoOutdoorsFlorida.com by signing on and choosing “Apply for Limited Entry/Quota Permit” or by completing an Application Worksheet and presenting it to any license agent or tax collector office.
 Each applicant may make up to 10 choices per application in the first two phases, one choice at a time in the third phase, and up to 10 choices per application in the weekly reissue phases.
 Choices offered are based on permit availability throughout each phase.

 - Cost to Apply: $0.00

 - Requirements to Apply: Unless exempt, hunters must have a valid Management Area Permit or a license that includes a management area permit in order to apply.
-Resident applicants who do have a Florida driver's license or Florida ID cannot verify residency using the online system, and should instead apply at a license agent or tax collector by showing an alternate proof of residency.
+Resident applicants who do not have a Florida driver's license or Florida ID cannot verify residency using the online system, and should instead apply at a license agent or tax collector by showing an alternate proof of residency.

 - Exemptions: There are no exemptions for September Waterfowl permits.
 All hunters must be permitted or a guest of a permittee (see Guest Permits section below).

 - Restrictions: One September Waterfowl Permit application is allowed for Phases I and II.
 A Phase II application is allowed only if a hunter has not already been awarded a September Waterfowl Permit during Phase I. Each hunter may obtain five permits cumulatively for this permit type..

 - Group Applications: Group applications are not available for September Waterfowl Permits.

 - Issuance Method: September Waterfowl permits are issued by random drawing during Phases I and II.
 Leftover permits are issued on a first-come, first-served basis during Phase III.
 Please review the Returned Permits and Reissued Permits sections below for detailed information on the reissuance of permits.